 RCS failure categories

-- Message expired - Delivery was attempted for up to 24 hours without success.
-After this window, the message is marked as failed and categorised as 'Device unreachable'.
+- Device unreachable - Delivery was attempted for up to 24 hours without success.
+After this window, the message is marked as failed and categorized as 'Device unreachable'.

 - Device not capable - The recipient’s handset cannot receive RCS.
 This may be due to RCS being disabled, an unsupported network, or an unsupported operating system.
 The message is marked as failed and categorised as 'Device not RCS capable'.

-If a failure is due to the device being incapable of receiving RCS, Klaviyo updates consent records so that future text messages default to SMS for that recipient.
+If a failure is due to the device being incapable of receiving RCS, Klaviyo updates the phone number's metadata so that future text messages default to SMS for that recipient.

 Click rates